Laptop with an email and padlock on screen graphic.

 As well as email security, you need to consider what will happen if something goes wrong.
 Do you have policies and protocols in place should an incident occur?
 It is always best to plan for the worst.

 Having a backup is also crucial.
-Not just for your email though.
-An attack may reach you via email, but that doesn’t stop it from spreading to all files.
-Ensure you have a sufficient backup so that you won’t lose work or be held to ransom if you do fall for an attack.
+And not just for your email.
+An attack may reach you via email, but that doesn’t stop it from spreading.
+Ensure you have a sufficient backup in place so that you don’t lose work or be held to ransom if you do fall for an attack.

 Where to start?